pengfei99/DataGovernance/docs/Metadata_model_and_management.md

 ## 1. What is metadata?

+### ISO definition

+In ISO/IEC 11179, the metadata (information objects) are data about Data Elements, Value Domains, and other reusable semantic and representational information objects that describe the meaning and technical details of a data item

+### My definition

 **Metadata** is `structured information` that describes one or more aspects of a data entity.
 In general, Metadata is used to summarize basic information about data which can make `finding, tracking, using, and managing` data easier.